dart-archive/www.dartlang.org/src/site/community/who-uses-dart.markdown

   and other sites.
 Advertisers create accounts, setup campaigns, create ads, target them to users, and see how users are finding their ads useful, etc.
   Built with AngularDart.

+Google internal tool for marketing
+: Built with AngularDart.